In a world where people change jobs every few years…

 Let’s be real.

-Today’s work culture is all about:
+Today’s work culture is often about:

 - Better pay